 How to benchmark

-Repeat that process after each liquidation cycle and you’ll start to see a pattern.
-It’s important to note that some goods will be sent straight to donation or waste without ever going through the liquidation process.
+Repeat that process after each closeout cycle and you’ll start to see a pattern.
+It’s important to note that some goods will be sent straight to donation or waste without ever going through the discount process.
 Because of this, your sell through rate may appear slightly lower than it is in reality.
-Inventory liquidation software can help identify these gaps and give you a more accurate benchmark.
+Discount sales software can help identify these gaps and give you a more accurate benchmark.

 How to improve